ben833/slack-vote/README.md

 @vote-bot: vote pizza
 ```

+The bot will then respond with the results of the vote so far:
 ```
+vote-bot    2:49pm

-@vote-bot: Your vote has been recorded: pizza
+Your vote has been recorded: pizza
 The tally is:
 Chinese 5
 Indian 4